paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-201-general.md

 Par.
 (3).
 Pub.
 L. 110–432, § 407, amended par.
 (3) generally.
 Prior to amendment, text read as follows: “ ‘railroad carrier’ means a person providing railroad transportation.”

 #### Definitions Applicable to Division A of Pub.
 L. 110–432
 Pub.
 L. 110–432, div.
 A, § 2(a), Oct.
 16, 2008, 122 Stat.
-4849, provided that: “In this division [see Short Title of 2008 Amendment note set out under [section 20101 of this title](./chapter-201-general.md#section-20101)]: “(1) Crossing.—The term ‘crossing’ means a location within a State, other than a location where one or more railroad tracks cross one or more railroad tracks at grade[,] where—“(A) a public highway, road, or street, or a private roadway, including associated sidewalks and pathways, crosses one or more railroad tracks either at grade or grade-separated; or “(B) a pathway explicitly authorized by a public authority or a railroad carrier that is dedicated for the use of nonvehicular traffic, including pedestrians, bicyclists, and others, that is not associated with a public highway, road, or street, or a private roadway, crosses one or more railroad tracks either at grade or grade-separated. “(2) Department.—The term ‘Department’ means the Department of Transportation. “(3) Railroad.—The term ‘railroad’ has the meaning given that term by [section 20102 of title 49](./chapter-201-general.md#section-20102), United States Code. “(4) Railroad carrier.—The term ‘railroad carrier’ has the meaning given that term by [section 20102 of title 49](./chapter-201-general.md#section-20102), United States Code. “(5) Secretary.—The term ‘Secretary’ means the Secretary of Transportation. “(6) State.—The term ‘State’ means a State of the United States, the District of Columbia, or the Commonwealth of Puerto Rico.”
+4849, as amended by Pub.
+L. 114–94, div.
+A, title XI, § 11316(j)(2), Dec.
+4, 2015, 129 Stat.
+1677, provided that: “In this division [see Short Title of 2008 Amendment note set out under [section 20101 of this title](./chapter-201-general.md#section-20101)]: “(1) Crossing.—The term ‘crossing’ means a location within a State, other than a location where one or more railroad tracks cross one or more railroad tracks at grade, where—“(A) a public highway, road, or street, or a private roadway, including associated sidewalks and pathways, crosses one or more railroad tracks either at grade or grade-separated; or “(B) a pathway explicitly authorized by a public authority or a railroad carrier that is dedicated for the use of nonvehicular traffic, including pedestrians, bicyclists, and others, that is not associated with a public highway, road, or street, or a private roadway, crosses one or more railroad tracks either at grade or grade-separated. “(2) Department.—The term ‘Department’ means the Department of Transportation. “(3) Railroad.—The term ‘railroad’ has the meaning given that term by [section 20102 of title 49](./chapter-201-general.md#section-20102), United States Code. “(4) Railroad carrier.—The term ‘railroad carrier’ has the meaning given that term by [section 20102 of title 49](./chapter-201-general.md#section-20102), United States Code. “(5) Secretary.—The term ‘Secretary’ means the Secretary of Transportation. “(6) State.—The term ‘State’ means a State of the United States, the District of Columbia, or the Commonwealth of Puerto Rico.”

 <a id="section-20103"></a>